EvanChengDesign/reading-notes/README.md

 ### What is Growth Mindset?
-##### With determination and effort, you can transform and develop your self for the better.
-Growth mindset encompasses having an open-mind and willinness for self-improvement.
+##### A perspective or belief that utilizes determination and effort, so you can transform and develop your self for the better.
+A Growth mindset encompasses the characteristics of having an open-mind and willinness for self-improvement.

 ### Reminders:
 - Don't be afraid to fail.
 Multiple attempts will be necessary.